sinhaaryan03/The-TG-Bot/README.md

     Telegram Team deleted your account?
     And after that, you pointed your fingers at us for getting your acoount deleted?
     I will be rolling on the floor laughing at you.
+In shor GTFO
 ///
 ```